 Elevation gain: 550 m

-Day 7: Wednesday, 29 October – To Matany
+Day 8: Wednesday, 4 November 2026 - To Matany

 You wake up to the sound of bleating goats and sunlight streaming through your window.
 After bidding farewell to the community, you begin a 40-kilometre cycling journey.
 Today, you’re heading back to the ever-green Uganda.
 The first 10 kilometres involve a steady climb up to the Karamoja Plateau, where you’ll cross the border once again.
 The path continues with a gentle slope all the way to the bustling town of Moroto.
 In Moroto, you’ll encounter the modern side of Karamoja and visit the Shanita Project.
 After this impactful stop, you’ll cycle 50 kilometres further towards Matany Girls’ School.
 A scenic route through local communities eventually leads you to your final destination in Matany.